-Managing Director and CEO, Indigo Energy, Alpharetta, GA
+CEO, Indigo Energy, Gainesville, GA

-W. Sheppard Miller, III `79
+W. Sheppard Miller III `79

 Chairman, KITCO Fiber Optics, Virginia Beach, VA

 Mr. Miller is Chairman of the Board of KITCO Fiber Optics and is President and CEO of Light Tech Fiber Optics.
 Along with his work for Norfolk Housing and Redevelopment Authority as its Chairman, Mr. Miller also serves as Chairman of the Board of Hampton Roads Ventures, a for profit entity which secures and sells New Market Tax Credits in the southeastern United States.
-Miller also serves on the Mayor's Downtown Task Force, the Mayor's Commission on Homelessness, and the boards of the Hampton Roads Economic Development Alliance, the Hampton Roads Chamber of Commerce and Monarch Bank's Norfolk Division.
+Mr. Miller also serves on the Mayor's Downtown Task Force, the Mayor's Commission on Homelessness, and the boards of the Hampton Roads Economic Development Alliance, the Hampton Roads Chamber of Commerce and Monarch Bank's Norfolk Division.
 In addition, he is President of the Rotary Club of Norfolk for 2008-2009 and Chairman of HRBizPAC, the Hampton Roads Chamber's Political Action Committee.
 Mr. Miller is a 1979 graduate of Hampden-Sydney College.